SchulzLab/TEPIC/README.md

 	[Code/PSCM_to_PSEM.cpp](Code/PSCM_to_PSEM.cpp).
 This program converts matrices in TRANSFAC format to the energy format used by TRAP.
 Details on the parameters used for conversion can be found in the header of the provided files.
-Note that the character after the P in Transfac format needs to be a zero.
+Note that the character after the P in TRANSFAC format needs to be a zero.

 In TRANSFAC format, a matrix has to have the following structure: